Senior Vice President

 Greg Harris joined S4 Inc. in 2006 as a Network Analyst supporting the Air Mobility Command (AMC) at Scott Air Force Base, IL.
 In this role, he was responsible for developing AMC’s 5-Year roadmap for the unclassified network that supported over 70,000 users.
 He also wrote a business case analysis on AMC’s network storage issues and made recommendations to leadership on a way ahead to improve efficiencies and lower costs.
-Mr. Harris’ constant efforts toward improvement led him to his current role as a Vice President at S4.
-In this capacity, he provides day-to-day leadership in operations, writes proposals and provides business development for various parts of the United States.
+This position led to Mr. Harris being named a Site Manager in 2007 and then a Director in 2009.
+Mr. Harris’ constant efforts toward improvement led him to his current role as a Senior Vice President at S4.
+In this capacity, he is responsible for the oversight and growth of S4’s business in Alabama and neighboring regions.

 Mr. Harris went on to hold leadership positions as a Software Program Manager for 21 systems valued in excess of $5 billion.
 He guided a 48-person communications flight outside of Iraq prior to 9/11 and received numerous annual and quarterly awards during his military service.
 Mr. Harris has managed hundreds of software personnel in various organizations including a matrix environment, and used earned value management and tools such as Microsoft Project to ensure all contracts under his purview were delivered on time and within budget.
 He mentored many project managers to ensure compliance with quality assurance guidelines.

 Mr. Harris is a certified Project Management Professional and holds ITIL and CompTIA Security + certifications.
-He earned his bachelor degree in Finance from Troy University graduating Summa Cum Laude, as well as an MBA with emphasis on Organizational Development from Troy University.
-Mr. Harris recently completed a Masters of Arts in IT Management from Webster University in St. Louis, Missouri.
+He earned his bachelor degree in Finance from Troy University graduating Summa Cum Laude, a MBA with emphasis on Organizational Development from Troy University, and a Masters of Arts in IT Management from Webster University in St. Louis, Missouri.
 In 2011, Mr. Harris was selected as the Armed Forces Communication-Engineering Association (AFCEA) member of the year from the 500-person Scott AFB/St. Louis chapter.